How Long Does Therapy Take For Depression? A Practical Overview

 Online therapy for depression

 For many individuals with depression, the thought of leaving the house and traveling to an in-person therapy appointment may feel daunting sometimes.
-In these cases, online therapy may be a helpful option, as you can meet with a therapist wherever you have internet connection, including the comfort of home.
+In these cases, online therapy may be a helpful alternative, as it allows you to meet with a therapist remotely from wherever you have internet connection, including the comfort of home.

-In addition, research has demonstrated the effectiveness of online therapy for depression, with data suggesting that internet-based cognitive behavioral therapy (iCBT) “may be as effective as face-to-face CBT in reducing depressive symptoms.”
+In addition, research has demonstrated the effectiveness of online therapy for depression.
+Findings suggest that internet-based cognitive behavioral therapy (iCBT) “may be as effective as face-to-face CBT in reducing depressive symptoms” in many cases.

 Takeaway

 Depression treatment duration and response levels can vary for each individual.
-Your treatment experience and the length of time it takes to see results can be impacted by a range of factors, including depression severity, personality, co-occuring conditions, current life situation, treatment approaches, and more.
-Some people may benefit from certain types of therapy, combinations of treatments, and lifestyle changes.
-Therapists and mental health providers can create a treatment plan that fits your individual needs and treatment goals.
-If you would like to meet with a therapist virtually, you can do so using teletherapy or online therapy platforms
+Your treatment experience and the length of time it takes for you to see results can be impacted by a range of factors, including depression severity, personality, any co-occurring conditions, current life situation, treatment approaches used, and more.
+A therapist or another type of mental health care provider can create a treatment plan that fits your individual needs and treatment goals.

 Depression is treatable, and you're not alone